biopython/biopython/DEPRECATED.rst

 Bio.Restriction.RanaConfig
 --------------------------
-Removed in Biopython 1.74 without explicit depreciation period.
+Removed in Biopython 1.74 without explicit deprecation period.
 RanaConfig was a configuration file containing some constants for Bio.Restriction.PrintFormat and ranacompiler.py, a script to update Bio.Restriction.Restriction_Dictionary, and which is not part of the Biopython installation.
 The constants were